Half Marathon: Beginner’s Guide for New Runners

 GPS watch or tracking app, water bottle, running belt and heart rate monitor if you wish to monitor effort more precisely.
 These tools are not essential for beginners but can support awareness of pace, distance and intensity distribution as training becomes more structured.Safety visibility:

 High visibility clothing or a small running light for darker routes to improve awareness and safety.
 Choosing well lit routes and maintaining situational awareness are equally important.
-Safety supports confidence and confidence supports consistency.Simple tracking method:
+Feeling safe during your runs makes it easier to establish a consistent training routine.Simple tracking method:

 An app or notebook to record sessions and progression so training load can be monitored over time.
 Tracking allows you to see cumulative volume, recognise patterns and avoid abrupt increases in workload.
 Consistent recording reinforces accountability and structured development.